mallikarjuna-mc/ecommerce-profitability-operations-analytics/README.md

 Introduce validation checks to identify orders without corresponding order-item records.

+---

 ## Data Quality Consideration

 Revenue and profitability analysis is based on order-item level data.

-Because 1,658 orders do not have corresponding order-item records, metrics such as Average Order Value and Profit per Order use Orders with Items as their denominator.
+Because 1,658 orders do not have corresponding order-item records, metrics such as:

+- Average Order Value
+- Profit per Order

+use **Orders with Items (7,342)** as the denominator.

 This distinction was identified during the final MySQL and Power BI validation process.

+The data-quality issue should therefore be considered when interpreting order-level profitability metrics.

+---

 ## Analytical Limitations